unoplatform/uno.extensions/doc/Overview/Mvux/ListStates.md

 ## Operators

-In the following examples, we'll refer to `MyStrings` which is an `IListState<string>`, to demonstrate how to use the various operators the List-state provides to update its state with modified data.
+In the following examples, we'll refer to `MyStrings` which is an `IListState<string>`, to demonstrate how to use the various operators `IListState<T>` provides to update its state with modified data.

 ### Add